Calculating Distances and Areas in Google Maps API 3

 Calculating an end location

 If for example, you know the starting point, the distance and the heading.
-You can get the end location by using the computeOffset() function.
-It takes the starting point, the distance and the heading as parameters and returns a LatLng object.
+You can get the end location by using the computeOffset()

 If we take the values from the previous examples, the location of NYC, the distance to London and the heading towards London and use them as input.